spruteanu/scrambler/docs/Design.md

 ```

 #### Generate field data based on other fields
-Example where rules are defined for person definitions.
+Example whereClosure rules are defined for person definitions.
 There is a list of male and female names, and based on chosen
 name, an according gender should be set.

 **An example snippet from person-definition.groovy:**<br/>